Generalized Aubry-Andr\'{e}-Harper model with power-law quasiperiodic potentials: Results

 \subsection{Mobility Edge and Statistical Properties}

-In the generalized AAH model, we first choose the irrational number as the golden ratio, $\beta=(\sqrt{5}-1)/2$.
-The model reduces to the original AAH case when the modulation period is $q = 1$.
+In the generalized AAH model, we first consider the Hermitian case ($g=0$) and choose the irrational number as the golden ratio, $\beta=(\sqrt{5}-1)/2$.
+The model reduces to the original AAH case when the modulation period is $p = 1$.
 In this scenario, it is well established that a transition from extended to localized phase occurs at the critical potential strength $V = 2$, without the emergence of mobility edges.
-This result is confirmed by numerical simulations with $L=4000$ sites, as shown in Fig.\ref{D2}(a).
+This result is confirmed by numerical simulations, as shown in Fig.\ref{D2}(a).
+To evaluate the fractal dimension $D_2$ in the thermodynamic limit, we employ a finite-size scaling analysis.
+We calculate the average inverse participation ratio $\overline{\text{IPR}}$ over fixed intervals for various system sizes $L=1000, 2000, 3000, 4000$, and $5000$, and extract $D_2$ directly from the slope.
 When $V < 2$, all fractal dimensions approach unity, indicating an extended phase, whereas for $V > 2$, all fractal dimensions approach zero, signaling a localized phase.
 For $p=2$, the potential takes the form $V(i)=V\cos^2\theta_{i}=\frac{1}{2} V\left[ 1+ \cos(2\theta_{i}) \right]$, effectively reducing the potential amplitude to $V/2$, where $\theta_{i}=2\pi\beta i$.
 Since the self-dual transition point in the AAH model depends on the modulation amplitude, the phase transition correspondingly occurs at \( V = 4t \), as illustrated in Fig.\ref{D2}(b).

 For $p=3$, the system exhibits markedly different behavior.
 Using the trigonometric identity $\cos^3\theta_{i} = \left[ 3\cos(\theta_{i}) + \cos(3\theta_{i}) \right]/4$, the quasiperiodic potential $V(i)$ can be interpreted as a superposition of two coupled frequency components.
 This coupling gives rise to a mixed phase, in which localized and extended states coexist in the energy spectrum, as illustrated in Fig.\ref{D2}(c).
 Similarly, for $p=4$, the potential $V(i) = V \left[ \cos(4\theta_{i})+4\cos(2\theta_{i})+3 \right]/8$ also comprises two coupled quasiperiodic components.
 The evolution from an extended phase to a mixed phase, and ultimately to a localized phase as $V$ increases, is confirmed by the fractal dimension shown in Fig.\ref{D2}(d).